Charleso19/stickee_developer_challenge/README.md

 ## WallysWidgets.java

 WallysWidgets.java is the solution for the challenge.

-The solution is run by compiling the file into Bytecode (WallysWidgets.class) and then running the file via the terminal/IDE.
+## WallyWidgetsConsoleTests.java

+WallyWidgetsConsoleTests.java runs several typical test cases with different packages and prints them to the console for the user to see.
+It is a quicker method then altering the main method of the WallysWidgets.java file.

+## CombinationSum.java

+The CombinationSum.java file is executed indirectly via the WallysWidget.java file.
+The file is a slightly modified version of a solution for the Combination Sum
+Leetcode problem (https://leetcode.com/problems/combination-sum/), and was originally authored by cherryljr (https://github.com/cherryljr/LeetCode/blob/master/Combination%20Sum.java).

+## JDoodle

-**Alternatively, WallysWidgets.java can be run on an online environment here:** www.jdoodle.com/ia/5yI
+The solution to the Stickee Developer Challenge can be run on an online environment here: www.jdoodle.com/ia/5J3

-## Notes
+### JDoodle Notes
-- The packages can be altered near the top of the program via the PACKAGES variable on line 48.
-- The customer widget order can be altered near the top of the program via the ORIGINAL_WIDGET_ORDER variable on line 49.
+ - The source code within the files at JDoodle may take a few seconds to load.
+ - To run a class in JDoodle (either the WallyWidgetsConsoleTests.java or WallyWidgets.java file), mark the class as a 'Start File' via the horizontal burger menu, and click execute.